 Hiking And Biking

-There are numerous hiking and biking trails winding through the islands’ fragrant pine forests, offering stunning views of the Adriatic Sea.
-Please take water and supplies and be well-prepared before setting out.
+Numerous hiking and biking trails wind through the islands’ fragrant pine forests, offering stunning views of the Adriatic Sea.
+Please take water and supplies, and be well prepared before setting out.

 Hikers should head to St. Clement Island; here, a marked hiking trail connects the famous Palmižana Cove with Vlaka and Momić polje.
-The trail in the first part, from Palmižana to the west, passes through the botanical garden of the Meneghello family.
-A trail leads from Vlaka via Momi polje to the highest point of the Pakleni islands – a peak is 94 meters!
+The trail in the first part, from Palmižana to the west, passes through the Meneghello family’s botanical garden.
+A trail leads from Vlaka via Momi Polje to the highest point of the Pakleni islands – a peak of approximately 94 meters above sea level!

-There are a number of different accommodation options on the Pakleni Islands, depending on your budget and preferences.
-That said, we recommend staying on the Island of Hvar instead
+There are several different accommodation options on the Pakleni Islands, depending on your budget and preferences.
+That said, we recommend staying on the Island of Hvar instead.

 There are a few places to eat on the Pakleni Islands.
 You’ll find something to suit your taste, from fresh seafood to traditional Croatian dishes.
 Here are some of our favorite places to fuel up:

-- Dionis: on Sveti Klement Island, Dionis is the perfect place to enjoy a leisurely lunch.
-They serve traditional Croatian dishes, fresh fish, and more
+- Dionis: On Sveti Klement Island, Dionis is the perfect place for a leisurely lunch.
+They serve traditional Croatian dishes, fresh fish, and more.

-With so many islands to choose from, deciding which one to visit can be tough.
-Here is a guide to help you choose the perfect Pakleni island for your next vacation:
+With so many islands to choose from, deciding which one to visit can be challenging.
+Here is a guide to help you select the perfect Pakleni Island for your next vacation:

 Sveti Klement Island